 All participants of this course will gain five-month’s unrestricted access to one of the industry-leading prototyping products, UXPin.
 This unique offer is only available to CodeClan students.

-The course will be run by one of CodeClan’s senior instructors, Wojtek Kutyla.
+The course will be run by CodeClan instructor and UX professional Wojtek Kutyla.

-Wojtek has worked in the UX industry for many years, supplying digital products and executing digital transformation programmes.
-His clients list include Scottish Government, NHS Scotland and England, financial institutions such as RBS, Aegon and Hiscox.
-Transitioning to teaching from consultancy and team leadership for one of most-awarded Scottish digital agencies, Wojtek offers plethora of insight on working methods and the industry specifics.
+Wojtek has worked in the UX industry for more than 10 years, supplying digital products and executing digital transformation programmes.
+His client list includes the Scottish Government, NHS Scotland and England and financial institutions such as RBS, Aegon and Hiscox.
+Having transitioned to teaching from consultancy and team leadership at one of Scotland's most-awarded digital agencies, Wojtek offers a wealth of insight on working methods and industry specifics.

 As a student at CodeClan, you’ll have an opportunity to attend a host of other activities such as industry talks and tech meetups.